 There some products on the market that are aimed and specially designed to treat hairballs.
 These yummy chews can help your cat get rid of any stubborn hairballs that will not pass through.

-One of the most effective ways to help treat hairballs is a treatment gel, such as Petlab Co.’s Fur Ball Remedy.
-Formulated to lubricate any swallowed hair, it can help your kitten remove these problematic clumps from their digestive tract and can be used as both a preventative and non-medical treatment.
+One of the most effective ways to help treat hairballs is a specifically targeted treatment gel.
+They're formulated to lubricate any swallowed hair, it can help your kitten remove these problematic clumps from their digestive tract and can be used as both a preventative and non-medical treatment.

 In some more server cases, surgery may be the only option to treat your cat’s hairball.
 If it becomes stuck and causes a serious obstruction, it could lead to starvation, chocking and death.
 Make sure you seek veterinary help if you think your kitten may need help.
 The sooner you get help, the higher the chances of successful removal.